MicrosoftDocs/customer-insights/ci-docs/journeys/upload-images-files.md

 You can manually add **tags** when you upload a file so it’s easier to organize and find it later.

-Additionally, the Copilot assistant automatically identifies a selection of images from your library that best complement your content.
-The Copilot assistant allows you to quickly and easily choose images that resonate with your audience without spending time searching for them.

-When you add an image element to your content or need to [link to a file or video](/dynamics365/marketing/real-time-marketing-email#link-to-documents-and-videos-stored-in-the-asset-library), you can choose to use a file that already exists in your Customer Insights - Journeys app library or upload a new one.
-After you've uploaded a file in this way, it will also be available in the library for use in other content.

 ## Edit assets

 You can easily see and edit asset details in the side pane.
 Simply select the asset to rename, add tags and alt text, and copy the asset URL.